-Legislators, policymakers and healthcare insurance funds in the E.U. may continue to propose and implement cost-containing measures to keep healthcare costs down; particularly due to the financial strain that the COVID-19 pandemic has placed on national healthcare systems of the E.U.
-Member States.
+Legislators, policymakers and healthcare insurance funds in the E.U. may continue to propose and implement cost-containing measures to keep healthcare costs down.
 These measures could include limitations on the prices we would be able to charge for product candidates that we may successfully develop and for which we may obtain regulatory approval or the level of reimbursement available for these products from governmental authorities or third-party payors.
 Further, an increasing number of E.U. and other foreign countries use prices for medicinal products established in other countries as "reference prices" to help determine the price of the product in their own territory.
 Consequently, a downward trend in prices of medicinal products in some countries could contribute to similar downward trends elsewhere.